GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

     with zipfile.ZipFile(f"{dataset_folder}/img_align_celeba.zip", 'r') as ziphandler:
         ziphandler.extractall(dataset_folder)

-Now, as the dataset id downloaded, we can define our datasets and dataloaders in its original way.
+Now, as the dataset is downloaded, we can define our datasets and dataloaders in its original way.

 .. code-block:: python